Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Further discussion on some technical conditions

 \subsection{Restricted eigenvalue condition on $\ddot{\ell}_n (\bbeta^0)$}

+{Establishing the rates of convergence for the penalized quasi log-likelihood estimator $\hbeta$ is pivotal for our theory.
+One commonly adopted requirement for this task is the restricted eigenvalue condition, the earlier discussion on which can be found in \citet{raskutti2010restricted} and \citet{buhlmann2011statistics} for high-dimensional linear regression with random designs.
+In our setting of random designs, Assumptions~\ref{assump:bound_covs}, \ref{assump:var_fun}, \ref{assump:bdd_eigen_covs} and \ref{assump:cor_mat} imply that the following restricted eigenvalue condition on $\ddot{\ell}_n(\bbeta^0) = \partial \ell^2(\bbeta) / \partial \bbeta \partial \bbeta^\T$, which is identical to Assumption~2.2 in \citet{fang2020test}, holds with probability going to one: For any set $\mathcal{S} \subseteq \{ 1, \ldots, p \}$ with $|\mathcal{S}| = s_0$,

+for some constants $\tau \ge 1$ and $\tau_0 > 0$.
+Detailed verification can be found below.
+Hence, the estimation and prediction error rates of the penalized quasi log-likelihood estimator $\hbeta$ can be established, as stated in Lemma 1 in the main text.
+We omit the proof of Lemma 1, and interested readers may refer to \citet{van2012quasi} and \citet{fang2020test}.}

 The following proposition states that under the current assumptions in Theorem 1, the restricted eigenvalue condition holds for $\ddot{\ell}_n (\bbeta^0)$ with large probability.
 Its proof is somewhat similar to that of Lemma 6.17 in \citet{buhlmann2011statistics}.
 Hence, the estimation and the prediction error rates for $\hbeta$ are legitimately established as in Lemma 1.
-Note that with a canonical link function $g(\cdot)$, as considered in \S2, $\dot{\mu}(\eta) = v(\eta)$ for $\eta \in \mR$, and then
+Note that with a canonical link function $g(\cdot)$, as considered in Section 2 of the main text, $\dot{\mu}(\eta) = v(\eta)$ for $\eta \in \mR$, and then

 \begin{proposition} Under Assumptions \ref{assump:bound_covs}, \ref{assump:var_fun}, \ref{assump:bdd_eigen_covs} and \ref{assump:cor_mat}, the following restricted eigenvalue condition for $\ddot{\ell}_n (\bbeta^0)$ holds with probability going to one: for any set $\mathcal{S} \subseteq \{ 1, \ldots, p \}$ with $|\mathcal{S}| = s_0$,